smoliva/smoliva.blog/content/post/computer-chronicles-revisited-002-apple-lisa-vs-visi-on.md

 + For all the emphasis tat modern Apple places on making their devices thin and light, it's amusing to note the Lisa weighed in at 48 pounds.
 And that's not even counting the keyboard, which added an additional 4 pounds.
 + [Ronald K. Lakis](https://www.imdb.com/name/nm8314423/) was the director of *The Computer Chronicles* during this time.
 Lakis' only other IMDB credit is for a documentary, [*The UFO Experience*](https://www.youtube.com/watch?v=jU08pQRTFcs), produced in 1982 for KPIX-TV in San Francisco.
 + One thing I would love to ask Lakis about is his practice of cutting to shots of Stewart Cheifet nodding while the guests are answering a question.
 It's happened like 3 or 4 times in the episodes I've watched so far.
 I may need to start keeping a running count.
++ May 21, 2021, addendum -- After I published this post, Stephen Hackett and Quinn Nelson released an episode of their tech history podcast [*Flashback*](https://www.relay.fm/flashback/19) discussing the Apple Lisa.